-Stations in Financial Distress
+Stations in Severe Financial Distress

 As the economic crisis has worsened, CPB has been attentive to the financial health of public television and radio licensees, and has been advised that a growing number of stations are in financial distress.
 For the purposes of this document, we define “financial distress” as station financial conditions that threaten the continuing solvency of the station and that could result in cessation of operations within eighteen months.